TheSpaceSloth/Node-Fetch-Doggos/README.md

 # Node-Fetch-Doggos

-### It'a a Node JS script that uses the Fetch API to get photos of random dogs from the Dog CEO API and then saves them directly to your computer.
+### It's a Node JS script that uses the Fetch API to get photos of random dogs from the Dog CEO API and then saves them directly to your computer.

 ### Currently, the script writes the image files to your computer with a randomly generated string for a name.
 Future editions will use the source filename.